What Is Roemheld Syndrome? The Gut–Heart Connection Explained

 - Shortness of breath occurs due to the elevated position of the diaphragm, which exerts pressure on the lungs.
 This makes it difficult for the diaphragm to contract fully, resulting in breathing challenges.

-- Hot flashes are a consequence of impaired cardiac function, which triggers the activation of the autonomic nervous system, specifically the sympathetic nervous system responsible for the "fight or flight" response.
-This activation can lead to the sensation of hot flashes.
+- Hot flashes are a consequence of impaired cardiac function, which triggers the activation of the autonomic nervous system, specifically the parasympathetic nervous system.

 - Anxiety is often triggered by the activation of the autonomic nervous system and the sensation of pain in the heart area, leading to acute anxiety episodes.